marq24/emacberry.com/_docs/1200-views.md

   - \[L\]: logging/recording
   - \[P\]: paused (lower case \[p\] indicates that the pause was triggered by the AutoPAUSE feature)

-# The Main View(s) {#views}

-The application supports up to three different views be visible at the same time - the main view and two additional sub-views.
-You can:
-- Fully customize which view will be used in each of the three sections
-- **Switch** between available views by **swiping left/right** (on the map view you have to start with the swiping near the left/right margin of the map screen)
-- Specify the ratio between the main- and the two sub-views
-- Define, if a sub views should be locked (disable view switching)
-- The two additional views can be enabled/disabled via the main menu (_Show/Hide View 1/2_)

-All the view configurations can be adjusted in the [Appearance & Startup Settings](./8020-apperance.html#statup), so that the application will start with the screen layout you prefer.

 # The NavigationBar

 <span class="shot">![shot1](/assets/img/gpsl/view-navbar.png)</span>
 The navigation bar is only visible when you have loaded a recorded path (or after you have stopped the recording) Beside the slider that allow you to move quickly to any position in the recorded path (timeline) you have the option to use the